 Broth makes a great Low Fodmap Gravy also!

 Use green onion (only the green portions) instead of regular onion and use garlic oil instead of garlic.
 Skip the celery.
-Choose appropriate low fodmap, gluten free or real sourdough bread cubes.
-And use low fodmap friendly broth (see above for suggestions).
+Choose appropriate low fodmap, gluten-free or real sourdough bread cubes.
+Use low fodmap friendly broth (see above for suggestions).

 Try the low fodmap substitutions that I mentioned in the blog post below to make this salad dressing low fodmap.